aasheishmody/BuildITTestFramework/README.md

 <b><h2>Things to note</h2></b></br>

-1)All the timeouts are dynamic in nature with regular polling. </br>
+1)All the timeouts are dynamic in nature with regular polling.</br>

-2)Additional feature file (WeatherForecastDemoForParallelRun) has been created with the same scenarios </br>
+2)Additional feature file (WeatherForecastDemoForParallelRun) has been created with the same scenarios</br>
 just to demonstrate parallel run. </br>

-3)Chrome and Firefox need to be updated to the latest version. </br>
+3)Chrome and Firefox need to be updated to the latest version.</br>

-4)Operating System should have maven and java(1.8) installed. </br>
+4)Operating System should have maven and java(1.8) installed.</br>

-5)Parallel run for multiple browsers for different view ports and environments can be easily
+5)Parallel run for multiple browsers for different view ports and environments can be easily</br>
-achieved through Jenkins
+achieved through Jenkins</br>

-For example - Multiple instances of firefox can run parallely with multiple instances of chrome through jenkins at the same time using the same code base.
+For example - Multiple instances of firefox can run parallely with multiple instances of chrome</br>
+through jenkins at the same time using the same code base.</br>

+6)Latest version of Windows Firefox driver is not compatible with latest version of Windows Firefox